Murmura Namkeen Recipe (Murmura Chivda)

 Ingredients

-Murmura, also called puffed rice, can easily be found at your local Indian grocery stores.
+Murmura, also known as puffed rice, is readily available at your local Indian grocery store.
 You can also order it from online portals like Amazon.

-Nuts – I have used peanuts and cashews, which add a nice bite to the crispy crunchy murmure namkeen.
+Nuts – I have used peanuts and cashews, which add a nice bite to the crispy, crunchy murmure namkeen.
+You can also use almonds, pine nuts, or other nuts.

-Spices – This namkeen needs basic spices such as turmeric powder, red chili powder, and dry mango powder.
+Spices – This namkeen needs basic spices such as turmeric powder, red chili powder, and dry mango powder (amchoor).

 Skip adding asafetida to make it gluten-free.

-Heat 2 tablespoon vegetable oil in a pan over medium heat.
+Step 1: Heat 2 tablespoon oil in a pan over medium heat.

-Once the oil is hot, add ¼ cup of peanuts and ¼ cup of cashew nuts (halved) and fry until they are lightly browned, stirring frequently.
+Step 2: Once the oil is hot, add ยผ cup of peanuts and ยผ cup of cashew nuts (halved) and fry until they are lightly browned, stirring frequently.

-Note – Make sure there is no spice left at the bottom of the pan; otherwise, it will burn, and the taste of the namkeen will be altered.
+Note: Make sure there is no spice left at the bottom of the pan; otherwise, it will burn and alter the namkeen’s taste.

-Finally, add ½ teaspoon dry mango powder and 1 teaspoon powdered sugar and mix well.
+Step 10: Finally, add ยฝ teaspoon of dry mango powder and 1 teaspoon of powdered sugar, and mix well.

-Remove the pan from the heat and let the namkeen cool completely.
+Step 11: Remove the pan from the heat and let the namkeen cool completely.
+Serve!

 Frequently Asked Questions